 - Advocate, evaluate, and/or study health care policies and delivery systems.

-- Apply ethical and culturally sensitive strategies to address health disparities among diverse populations.
+- Apply culturally sensitive strategies to address health disparities among diverse populations.

 - Use health information technology and data analytics to address public health concerns.

-- Promote and improve population-level health by applying interdisciplinary theories and concepts.
+- Improve population-level health by applying interdisciplinary theories and concepts.

-- Plan and execute programs or initiatives to improve public health outcomes at the regional, national, and international level.
+- Plan and execute programs or initiatives to improve public health outcomes at the regional, national, and international levels.

 Life After Fisher

-You'll be prepared for meaningful employment in any number of jobs in the public health arena including:
+You'll be prepared for meaningful employment for careers in the public health arena including: